launchscout/cars-talk/chicagojs.md

 # Our example project: `<stripe-cart>`
 ## The scenario:
-- You have website that is just plain old html files
+- You have website that uses an SSG (or just plain old html files)
 - You have a stripe account with products to sell
 - You want to add a truly interactive shopping cart experience
   - As in better than a one item "Buy Now" button